 The Tre Croci Pass connects Cortina D’Ampezzo with Misurina and Tre Cime National Park.
 It also stands on the divide between two mountain groups: Sorapiss and Cristallo.

 The latter with its highest peak – Monte Cristallo is pictured above.
 You can access its summit through an exciting via ferrata Marino Bianchi – one of my personal favorites.

 Passo Tre Croci is also where the trail to Lago di Sorapiss sets off.
 This is one of the day hikes in the Italian Dolomites, you shouldn’t miss.

 Passo delle Erbe is probably the least frequented mountain pass in the Dolomites, a true off the beaten track experience.
 You can access it from the town of Santa Magdalena in Val di Funes.

-Just on the other side of it runs the Alta Via 2, one of the 6 long distance treks running from North to South of the Dolomites.
+Just on the other side of it runs the Alta Via 2, one of the long distance treks running from North to South over the Dolomites.

 As always if you have any questions for me or would like to add something feel free to comment below!

 If you need more help planning your trip check out my full Italian Dolomites Guide for more inspiration.